MohamedKari/blog.mkari.de/content/posts/cam-transform.md

 $$
 {{< /rawhtml >}}

-As ARKit uses gravity to determine the world's up direction, any initial rotation in the world configuration about the z-axis does not influence the world coordinate frame definition.
+As ARKit uses gravity to determine the world's upward direction, any initial rotation in the world configuration about the z-axis does not influence the world coordinate frame definition.
 That is, if the phone were in standard portrait mode at reset time, it would be rotated about the z-axis from the start.
-The right-hand grip rule tells us, that it would be rotated in positive direction by 270 degrees when started up in standard portrait mode.
+The right-hand grip rule tells us, that it would be rotated in the positive direction by 270 degrees when started up in standard portrait mode.

 ## 2b: Understanding camera translation & specifying cam-to-world translation
 Imagine physically mounting a plastic coordinate frame to the iPhone in this world-aligned state.